 Picture of The Vehicle’s License Plate

 If at all possible, take a picture of the vehicle’s license plate number, especially if you believe the other driver is not going to wait for the police to arrive.
 There are times when a driver who does not have a valid driver’s license, has a criminal background or warrants or does not have any insurance will flee the scene of the accident instead of risking arrest.
 Having a picture of the vehicle’s license plate number to give the police will make it easier to track down the vehicle’s owner and the person who was responsible for the accident.

 Even though the ability to identify the person who operated the vehicle that hit you and the person who was driving it is extremely important, witnesses can sometimes make a huge difference in the outcome of your claim.
 Always get the contact information for anyone who witnessed the accident.
 Ask those around you for their names, telephone numbers, and email addresses so that you or your representative can get in contact with them in the future.

 Once you have received the emergency medical care you need, reach out to a personal injury attorney who can handle your case for you while you recover from your accident.
-Hunter W. Morris and his team are able to provide you with the aggressive representation you need to quickly resolve your case.
+Morris Law are able to provide you with the aggressive representation you need to quickly resolve your case.
 We can handle your accident case through each stage of the claim, allowing you to focus on healing.
-Call our office today at 864-679-9999 to schedule a consultation so that we can discuss your needs.
+Call Morris Law today at (864) 679-9999 to schedule a consultation so that we can discuss your needs.